DMARC Validator - Check DMARC Record

 Available DMARC policies

 The encounter against spam and email scam continues.
-DMARC is a potent tool when it comes to stopping email spoofing.
+DMARC is an important tool when it comes to stopping email spoofing.

 The DMARC record makes the domain owner choose from three policies.
-To specify their preferred treatment for the email that fails DMARC authentication.
+To specify their preferred treatment for the email that fails DMARC authentication via DMARC record lookup.

 These three policies are

-- None: Treat the email as the same, as it would be without any DMARC validation.
+- None: Treat the email the same as it would be without any DMARC validation.
 That policy is adopted when your motive is to collect data and monitor your current email channel(s).

-- Quarantine: Accept the email but placed it somewhere else other than the recipient's inbox.
+- Quarantine: Accept the email but place it somewhere other than the recipient's inbox.
 Usually, such emails are placed in the spam folder.

 - Reject: Reject the email that fails DMARC validation.